asengupta/avishek.net/_posts/2021-07-17-kernel-functions-functional-analysis-preliminaries.md

 tags: ["Machine Learning", "Kernels", "Theory", "Functional Analysis", "Linear Algebra"]
 draft: false
 ---

-This article lays the groundwork for an important construction called **Reproducing Kernel Hilbert Spaces**, which allows the Kernel function to be a valid representation of an inner product in (potentially) higher-dimensional space, from **Functional Analysis**.
+This article lays the groundwork for an important construction called **Reproducing Kernel Hilbert Spaces**, which allows a certain class of functions (called **Kernel Functions**) to be a valid representation of an **inner product** in (potentially) higher-dimensional space.
 This construction will allow us to perform the necessary higher-dimensional computations, without projecting every point in our data set into higher dimensions, explicitly, in the case of **Non-Linear Support Vector Machines**, which will be discussed in the upcoming article.

 This construction, it is to be noted, is not unique to Support Vector Machines, and applies to the general class of techniques in Machine Learning, called **Kernel Methods**.
-An important part of the construction relies on defining the Inner Product of functions, as well as notions of Positive Semi-Definiteness: these are the concepts we will discuss in this article.
+An important part of the construction relies on defining the **inner product of functions**, as well as notions of **Positive Semi-Definiteness**: these are the concepts we will discuss in this article.

+A lot of this material stems from **Functional Analysis**, and we will attempt to introduce the relevant material here as painlessly as possible for the engineer.

-As usual, there is a whole raft of mathematical machinery that we'll have to define, to understand some of these concepts.
-Most of them can be intuitively related to familiar notions of $$\mathbb{R}^n$$ spaces, and we'll use motivating examples to connect the mathematical machinery to the engineer's intuition.
+Most of the ideas here can be intuitively related to familiar notions of $$\mathbb{R}^n$$ spaces, and we'll use motivating examples to connect the mathematical machinery to the engineer's intuition.

 ## Motivation for Kernel Functions

 We begin with the motivation for introducing this material.
-Consider a set of ten data points, all one dimensional.
+Consider a set of ten data points, all one-dimensional.
 We write them as:

 $$
 x_1, x_2, x_3, ..., x_10\in\mathbf{R}